OlhaZam/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
-Target population: employees in entry- and lower-level (junior) positions across all departments.
+Target population: Employees in entry- and lower-level (junior) positions across all departments.

-Sampling frame: the list of all departments within the company.
+Sampling frame: The list of all departments within the company.

-Sampling units: individuals, which connected to specific departments.
+Sampling units: Individuals, which connected to specific departments.

-Observational units: current and former employees.
+Observational units: Current and former junior employees.

 ```